 Article about the Electric field

-On the subject of the electric charge, was learned that like charges repel each other while unlike charges attract each other.
+On the subject of the electric charge, it was learned that like charges repel each other, while unlike charges attract each other.
 If a positively charged object is brought close to a negatively charged object, the two objects pull together so that they move toward each other.
 Conversely, if a positively charged object is brought close to a positively charged object, then the two objects repel each other so that they move away from each other.
 As studied on the subject of Coulomb’s law, electrically charged objects can accelerate other electrically charged objects because there is an electrical force acting between these electrically charged objects.
 The electric force that is exerted by an electrically charged object on other electrically charged objects is one example of a force that can act without contact.
 Another example of the force that can act at a distance is the force of gravity.
 The gravitational force is exerted by a mass object on the other mass objects.

 Friction force, thrust force, normal force are examples of forces that are easy to understand because these forces work when contact occurs.
 On the contrary, the electric force is an example of a force that is difficult to understand because this force can work from a certain distance without touch.
 To understand the electrical force that can act from a certain distance, appear the concept of electric field.
 The electric field concept was developed by British scientist Michael Faraday (1791-1867).